axonivy/docker-samples/ivy-tracing-agent/README.md

 # ivy-tracing-agent

-This example shows how you can trace requests in a complex system involving multiple different services including Axon Ivy Engine.
-This helps to identify performance bottle necks in your system.
+This example shows end-to-end tracing with the OpenTelemetry Java agent in a complex system involving multiple services, including Axon Ivy Engine.
+Use this setup if you need broad instrumentation coverage across third-party libraries and frameworks.

 ![Overview](overview.png)